Kent Garden Awards 2018

-The eighth annual Kent Life Garden Awards are now open.
+The ninth annual Kent Life Garden Awards are now open.

 We are delighted that our two main sponsors Coolings Garden Centre, based in Knockholt, and Hadlow College – in particular its Broadview Garden Centre and Tea Rooms – are supporting the awards again.
 Without our sponsors the event simply can’t happen.

 The finalists in the 2017 Best Primary School Garden category were Chattenden Primary School, St Thomas’ Catholic Primary School, Sevenoaks and Warren Road Primary School, Orpington.

 The winner was St Thomas’ Catholic Primary School, Sevenoaks.
 The judges commented: “The sunflowers grown in the garden are called ‘Just for Joy’ and this sums up the children’s attitude to growing and gardening, and everything that is associated with the natural world.”

 The finalists in the 2017 Amateur Garden of the Year category were St Clements House in Sandwich, Crowmarsh House in Wateringbury and Rock Cottage at Bilsington.
 The winner was Yvonne and David Marks’ tiny but delightful garden at Crowmarsh House, Wateringbury.
 The judges said: “Every plant has a role to play in the garden, carefully chosen and thought through.
 The textures of the plants complement each other perfectly and there’s the trick of using big specimens in a small garden that creates a sense of scale and drama.”